-A sense of shared superiority with the European Empires
+A sense of shared superiority with the European empires

-Abravanel like the other Venetian ambassadors sent to Lisbon failed to reach an agreement with King Manuel I. Nonetheless, the fact that Abravanel joined the list of the Venetian agents dealing with Portuguese monarchy seems to accredit the idea that he was well informed of the new discoveries made by the Portuguese and the Spanish crowns.
-As a Sephardic leader, he had to confront the puzzling fact that these two Iberian Kingdoms were becoming successful maritime Empires while expulsing and converting their old Jewish communities.
-As seen earlier, Abravanel confronted this historical and religious challenge in his post-1492 writings.
-He begun by depicting the successful imperial reign of King Salomon which did not need to resort to military force and coercion.
-Then in the midst of the Italian wars (after 1494), he developed a messianic vision of a clash of Empires in and around the Mediterranean basin.
-After arriving in Venice in 1503, Abravanel was initiated to the far-reaching changes that Portugal’s and Spain’s new Atlantic expansion introduced in the European and Middle Eastern political game.
+Abravanel like other Venetian ambassadors sent to Lisbon failed to reach an agreement with King Manuel I. Nevertheless, the fact that Abravanel joined the list of the Venetian agents dealing with the Portuguese monarchy seems to support the idea that he was well informed of the new discoveries being made by the Portuguese and the Spanish crowns.
+As a Sephardic leader, he had to confront the puzzling fact that these two Iberian Kingdoms were growing into successful maritime empires even after they had expelled and forcibly converted their local Jewish populations.
+As seen earlier, Abravanel had already begun to confront this historical and religious challenge in his works written after 1492.
+He began by depicting the successful imperial reign of King Solomon which did not resort to military force and coercion.
+Then in the midst of the Italian wars (after 1494), he developed a messianic vision of a clash of empires in and around the Mediterranean basin.
+After arriving in Venice in 1503, Abravanel was initiated into the far-reaching changes that Portugal’s and Spain’s new Atlantic expansion introduced into European and Middle Eastern politics.
 It is therefore worthwhile to examine if Abravanel’s Venetian writings bear witness to a certain evolution of his thought vis-à-vis the new Iberian Empires.
-Abravanel’s commentary of Genesis (1505), surely his major literary achievements in his Venetian period, devotes much scholarly efforts to depict the genealogical process which brought about the constitution and evolution of the major regional groups or races composing humanity: Asia, Africa and Europe.
-His interpretation of the biblical narratives of Noah and Babel encapsulates much of his new concept of the historical articulation of nations and Jews.
+Abravanel’s commentary of Genesis (1505), surely one of his major literary achievements during his Venetian period, devotes considerable efforts to depicting the genealogical process which brought about the constitution and evolution of the major regional groupings or races composing humanity: Asia, Africa, and Europe.
+His interpretation of the biblical narratives of Noah and the Tower of Babel encapsulates much of his new concept of the historical articulation of nations and Jews.